gorlapraveen/InactiveKM/README.md

 Here is the Linux script package to help you!
-It takes your prefered arguments such as `Mode` , `Inactivity period in minutes` and `Battery Percentage in Numerical`, based on these values of `Inactivity period in minutes` and `Battery Percentage in Numerical`mode of operation is done which ever [among bothe] satisfies earlier.
+It takes your prefered arguments such as `Mode` , `Inactivity period in minutes` and `Battery Percentage in Numerical`, based on these values of `Inactivity period in minutes` and `Battery Percentage in Numerical`mode of operation is done which ever [among both the] satisfies earlier.

 ## what?
 * This script can automatically perform the following activities after a period of `Physical Inactivity`(such as Keyboard and Mouse) or/and below the `Battery Percentage`.